microchip-ung/lan937x_linux/src/kernels/masternet-next/Documentation/admin-guide/pm/intel_pstate.rst

 Active Mode Without HWP
 ~~~~~~~~~~~~~~~~~~~~~~~

-This is the default operation mode for processors that do not support the HWP
+This operation mode is optional for processors that do not support the HWP
-feature.
-It also is used by default with the ``intel_pstate=no_hwp`` argument
+feature or when the ``intel_pstate=no_hwp`` argument is passed to the kernel in
+the command line.
+The active mode is used in those cases if the
-in the kernel command line.
-However, in this mode ``intel_pstate`` may refuse
+``intel_pstate=active`` argument is passed to the kernel in the command line.
+In this mode ``intel_pstate`` may refuse to work with processors that are not
-to work with the given processor if it does not recognize it.
-[Note that
-``intel_pstate`` will never refuse to work with any processor with the HWP
+recognized by it.
+[Note that ``intel_pstate`` will never refuse to work with
-feature enabled.]
+any processor with the HWP feature enabled.]

 In this mode ``intel_pstate`` registers utilization update callbacks with the
 CPU scheduler in order to run a P-state selection algorithm, either